adamsilver/adamsilver.io-jekyll/_posts/2018-07-01-content-is-the-user-experience-and-what-the-deuce-is-content-design.md

 *(This is something I first sent out to my private mailing list.)*

-Toward the end end of writing my upcoming book (Form Design Patterns in case you didn't know), I had to attribute this quote:
+Toward the end of writing my upcoming book (Form Design Patterns in case you didn't know), I had to attribute this quote:

 > “Content is the user experience”